-- Program application

-- CCD informed consent for background check

-- Confidentiality/HIPAA Education Recognition Form

-- Current resume

-- CPR certification: 2-year BLS for Healthcare Providers

-- Proof of health insurance

-- Immigration paperwork if not a U.S. citizen

-- Radiation Monitoring Badge Form

-- Immunization Record Notification Form

-- Health and Immunization form completed by a physician

-- The following immunizations:

-- Hepatitis series shots or signed waiver

-- Tetanus & Diphtheria (TD)

-- Varicella (proof of immunity or vaccination)

-- Tb Intradermal (PPD) within the last 3 months

-- MMR (proof of immunity or 2 doses)

-- Emergency Contact Information Form

-- Official background check and receipt for drug screen

-- OSHA questionnaire, signed by the students' personal physician.
+- Updated contact information, include personal and CCD school email if applicable. - Incomplete packets will not be considered for admission.
+Please keep your own copies of all documentation submitted, except structured references, which are to be confidential and sealed. - g) Required documentation for student files: Students accepted into the radiologic technology program are required to attend a mandatory orientation session during the preceding summer semester.
+The following items must be on file by August 1st for all radiologic sciences program students prior to program commencement or as determined by the clinical coordinator. - Program application - CCD informed consent for background check - Confidentiality/HIPAA Education Recognition Form - Current resume - CPR certification: 2-year BLS for Healthcare Providers - Proof of health insurance - Immigration paperwork if not a U.S. citizen - Radiation Monitoring Badge Form - Immunization Record Notification Form - Health and Immunization form completed by a physician - The following immunizations: - Hepatitis series shots or signed waiver - Tetanus & Diphtheria (TD) - Varicella (proof of immunity or vaccination) - Tb Intradermal (PPD) within the last 3 months - MMR (proof of immunity or 2 doses) - Emergency Contact Information Form - Official background check and receipt for drug screen - OSHA questionnaire, signed by the students' personal physician.

-O. BACKGROUND CHECK POLICY
+h) BACKGROUND CHECK POLICY

 The Colorado Community College System ("CCCS") and the State Board for Community Colleges and Occupational Education authorize the radiologic sciences programs to conduct a background investigation of all student applicants.
 The clinical sites used in the radiologic sciences programs require background checks of all potential interns.
 The purpose is to maintain a safe and productive educational and clinical environment.
 New students who refuse to comply with the background investigation will not be allowed to enter a CCCS radiologic sciences program.

 CastleBranch (http://cccs.castlebranch.com/) is the company that administers the online background check, and includes instructions for the drug screen process and available locations.
 There is one fee to pay.